Zofware/www.simplesportscaster.com/docs/_help/performance-and-throttling.md

     <figcaption>Versa-Brella by Sport-Brella</figcaption>
 </figure>

 On really hot days an umbrella might not be enough.
 Sometimes a small fan can make all the difference.
 The [ARCTIC Breeze Mobile USB fan](https://www.amazon.com/gp/product/B003XN24GY) is great for this.
-Its powered via USB and has a flexible neck that lets you aim the fan at the hottest part of your tablet.
+It's powered via USB and has a flexible neck that lets you aim the fan at the hottest part of your tablet.

 <figure class="image">
     <a href="https://www.amazon.com/gp/product/B003XN24GY/ref=as_li_ss_il?ie=UTF8&linkCode=li3&tag=zofwarellc-20&linkId=8a623e05ff3a5f99cea26a4b39edab59&language=en_US" target="_blank">